 In Honduras, Communities Focus on Sustainability

-In a region where illegal logging is rampant, these communities are demonstrating that the sustainable harvesting and processing of mahogany not only brings economic benefits but is also a viable strategy for conserving biodiversity.
+In a region where illegal logging is rampant, local communities are demonstrating that the sustainable harvesting and processing of mahogany and other forest products not only brings economic benefits but is also a viable strategy for conserving biodiversity and mitigating climate change.